tdwg/ac/docs/structure.md

 ### 3.2 Tabular serializations

-The same data as in examples 3.2 through 3.4 can be serialized as a "flat" spreadsheet-like table.
+The same data as in examples 3.1.1 through 3.1.3 can be serialized as a "flat" spreadsheet-like table.

-In the example of Section 3.6, only the required identifier is repeated, but not the title field.
+In the example of Section 3.2.1, only the required identifier is repeated, but not the title field.
 Whether to repeat all fields or whether to provide all fields only in the first record, limiting later records to the identifier and the service access point properties, is left to specific implementations.
-In the example of Section 3.6, the ac:hasServiceAccessPoint property is suppressed as unnecessary.
+In the example of Section 3.2.1, the `ac:hasServiceAccessPoint` property is suppressed as unnecessary.

-Another approach also eliminates the need for the ac:hasServiceAccessPoint property when flattening the ac structure.
-It is based on introducing new terms exploiting values of the [ac:variantLiteral](./terms#ac_variantLiteral):
-"Thumbnail", "Trailer", "Lower Quality", "Medium Quality", "Good Quality", "Best Quality", "Offline", as prefixes for additional properties in a new namespace.

 #### 3.2.1 Example of a table with each service access point in a separate row (non-normative)